 Read our list of the best shipping software for small businesses.

 Although it’s possible to fulfill orders without it, a barcode scanning system can dramatically increase the efficiency of your in-house fulfillment operation.
-With barcode scanners, you and your staff can quickly check in inventory, pick products for orders, and confirm shipping details.
+It enables you and your staff to quickly check in inventory, pick products for orders, and confirm shipping details.

 Depending on your budget, you can get basic handheld barcode scanners for around $100, while more advanced wireless ones can cost up to $500 or more.
 You may also need a barcode label printer and barcode generator to create your own scannable labels.